pusher/buddha/README.md

       {
         "path": "service",          // path to command (if not a path, $PATH environment will be searched) "args": ["redis", "start"], // arguments to pass to command

+        // necessity check to see if we need to run the command
+        // "exec" checks exit codes are assumed to have the meanings: 0 => true, 1 => false, 2 => error
+        "necessity": [
+          {"type": "exec", "name": "check_latest_version", "path": "is_latest_version" }
+        ],

         // health checks to execute after command
         // failures will terminate the buddha run